mig1984/bashible/docs/run.md

 ##### run PATH [ARG1] [ARG2] ...

-Runs another bash(ile) script using "source" instead of executing it as a command.
+Runs another bashible script using "source".
 Avoids multiple parsing of bashible itself.
 The sourced script runs in a new subprocess, therefore it won't affect the caller.

-Working directory is set to the same directory where the script resides.

 Use "unless_already" to prevent multiple runs [unless_already](unless_already.md).